rezanid/PSDataverse/README.md

 > 🚧 I am working on bringing the same connection string format as supported by [Xrm Tooling](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/developer/xrm-tooling/use-powershell-cmdlets-xrm-tooling-connect?view=op-9-1).
 Ultimately you will be able to either provide a connection string as the only parameter or provide each property of the connection string, separately as a parameter.

 After that you can send any number of operations to your Dataverse environment.
 If the authentication expires, PSDataverse will automatically reauthenticate behind the scene.

-Let's look at a simple operation.
+## How to run Dataverse commands (aka operations)

+Let's start with an example right away.

 **Example 3: Running a global action using piping**
  ```powershell